sdrammis/web/content/_index.md

-Hi, I'm Sabrina.
+Hi, I'm Sabrina Drammis.
-I'm first year graduate student at MIT EECS.
+I'm a graduate student at MIT EECS advised by Nancy Lynch.
-My research interests are in understanding circuit level neural computation.
+My research interests are in understanding systems level neural computation for cognitive function.
 You can reach me at <sdrammis@mit.edu>.

-See a list of some of my favorite albums [here]({{<ref "albums" >}}).